cchitsiang/awesome-stars/topics.md

 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is the open source background jobs framework for TypeScript.
 With features like API integrations, webhooks, scheduling and delays.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
-- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [module-federation/universe](https://github.com/module-federation/universe) - A collection of tools, plugins, and utilities for Module Federation